Raila Odinga - the man Kenyans either love or loathe

 A biography written about Raila Amolo Odinga was titled Enigma.
 And in many ways he is an enigmatic politician.

-But he is loathed by his opponents for his populist tactics.
 Former Vice-President Michael Kijana Wamalwa once described Mr Odinga's supporters as suffering from "Railamania" and those who hated him as suffering from "Railaphobia".

 After qualifying as a mechanical engineer in the former East Germany, Mr Odinga had a short stint as a lecturer at the University of Nairobi.

 A wealthy man by Kenyan standards, he has interests in liquid gas cylinder manufacturer, the East Africa Spectre, and ethanol production through the Kisumu Molasses Plan.

 He also has interests in the importation and distribution of petroleum.